d2s/Documentation/HowtoUseRsyncOSX.md

 The primary objective for me to write and use RsyncOSX is for storing backup of local volumes to <i>low cost remote server</i> and assist me to keep my <i>two Macbook desktops in sync</i>.
 The remote servers might be running either Linux, Solaris, OpenSolaris, FreeBSD or other BSD based server OS.
 To set up and use all the functionality of RsyncOSX require some computer skills as login to a remote server (from terminal) and set up private/public key based ssh password-less logins.
 Some basic understanding of the command-line tool rsync is also recommended.

 Any user just looking for an easy to use backup tool is advised to use other and probably more suitable tools than RsyncOSX.
-To fully understand and use RsyncOSX I recommend the following:<br />
+To fully understand and use RsyncOSX I recommend the following:

 <ul>
 <li>you have some understanding of the command-line tool rsync</li>
 <li>you have some knowledge about running either Linux, Solaris, OpenSolaris, FreeBSD or other BSD based server OS</li>
-<li>you are able to <a href="https://github.com/rsyncOSX/Documentation/blob/master/PasswordlessLogin.md" target="_blank">setup a ssh password-less login</a> between the Macbook desktop and the remote server</li>
+<li>you are able to <a href="https://github.com/rsyncOSX/Documentation/blob/master/PasswordlessLogin.md" target="_blank">setup a ssh password-less login</a> between the Mac and remote server</li>
 </ul>

 <h2>The main opening view</h2>